Merkur Spiel-Arena: Other sports events

 The stadium was the former home of the Rhein Fire of NFL Europe, an American football league.
 They were tenants for their final three seasons from 2005 to 2007.
 The stadium hosted World Bowl XIII and XIV.
 Esprit Arena hosted the Race of Champions 2010, with notable drivers such as Michael Schumacher, Sebastian Vettel, Alain Prost and Sébastien Loeb.

 The Esprit Arena was the host venue for boxing world heavyweight championship bouts: between Wladimir Klitschko and Eddie Chambers on 20 March 2010 (Klitschko won the bout by KO in the 12th round), Wladimir Klitschko against Jean-Marc Mormeck on 3 March 2012 (Klitschko won by KO in the 4th round), Wladimir Klitschko against Tyson Fury on 28 November 2015 (see Wladimir Klitschko vs. Tyson Fury (Fury won by a unanimous points decision).

 In 2021, the stadium hosted the Championship Game auf the inaugural season of the European League of Football.

-The arena will also host the opening and closing ceremonies of 2025 Summer World University Games and is schedule to host the basketball,3x3 basketball and volleyball events.
+On January 10, 2024, the arena set a world record for hosting the biggest audience of a handball game with 53,586 spectators watching the game between Germany vs. Switzerland at the European Men's Handball Championship.